international employment law firm alliance L&E Global

 Whistleblower Laws

 The Whistleblower Protection Act came into effect in the Czech Republic in August 2023.
 Employers of more than 50 employees are now obliged to establish an internal reporting system, the form of which the law remains silent on.
 This means that employers may choose how to ensure the receipt, assessment, and resolution of reports by their employees and other persons (e.g., job applicants).
-The law also provides for a number of protections for whistleblowers, including confidentiality of their identity, protection against retaliation, and many others.
+The law also provides protection for whistleblowers, including confidentiality of their identity, protection against retaliation, and many others.

 Any questions